Important Questions & Policies

 2. Where can I study?

-Almost anywhere, but only at an institution or on a program that is approved by Bates for you.
-Bates maintains a list of over 200 potential programs on this web site.
+Almost anywhere, but only at an institution or on a program that is approved by the Bates faculty for you.
+Bates maintains a list of about 200 potential programs on this web site.

 3. Do I have to be a junior?